sigstore/sigstore-java/sigstore-java/src/test/resources/dev/sigstore/tuf/synthetic/root-signing-workspace/README.md

 tuf sign-payload --role=snapshot payload.snapshot.json > snapshot.sigs
 tuf add-signatures --signatures snapshot.sigs snapshot.json  # we've added a good sig despite the bad hash
 ```

+NOTE:  It can help with readability to reformat the json files. snapshot.json and targets.json should not be reformatted
+due to hash validation checks.
+You can always revert a reformat to one of those files by removing all whitespace.